-If there is a classic way to eat venison, this is it.
+If there is a classic way to eat venison, Cumberland sauce is it.

-Venison backstrap, which is the loin of the animal (like a ribeye or pork chop), seared medium-rare and served with this sauce.
-Cumberland sauce, which hinges on the tart-and-sweet red currant, is perhaps the oldest wild game sauce still commonly made today.
-It dates from at least the 18th century, and has been modified only a little since then.
+Venison backstrap, seared medium-rare and served with Cumberland sauce, which hinges on the tart-and-sweet red currant, is perhaps the oldest wild game sauce still commonly made today.
+It dates from at least the 1700s, and has been modified only a little since then.

 The great food writer Jane Grigson, in her Fruit Book, writes that the first real reference to a Cumberland-like sauce is in Hannah Glasse’s 1747 cookbook, The Art of Cookery Made Plain and Easy.
 Glasse’s version of the sauce includes red currants, red wine, sugar and red wine vinegar; it’s basically a modern gastrique.
 The addition of Port wine and meat stock to the sauce arrives by 1817, and the sauce as we know it now — with the addition of mustard and citrus — is fully formed by 1846.